- User obligations

 a.
 Packlink’s Limitation of Liability

-(a) Packlink’s liability (whether in contract, tort, negligence or otherwise and howsoever arising) for the loss, theft or damage to any Goods and/or any other matter under or in connection with these Conditions shall, unless the User has chosen enhanced compensation cover as set out in Section 15 (b) be limited to £25.00 for all Hermes delivery services (twenty five GBP) and to £60.00 for UPS, DPD and DHL delivery services (sixty GBP), whereas Hermes Postable service does not include standard compenation.
+(a) Packlink’s liability (whether in contract, tort, negligence or otherwise and howsoever arising) for the loss, theft or damage to any Goods and/or any other matter under or in connection with these Conditions shall, unless the User has chosen enhanced compensation cover as set out in Section 15 (b) be limited to £25.00 for all EVRi delivery services (twenty five GBP) and to £60.00 for UPS, DPD and DHL delivery services (sixty GBP), whereas EVRi Postable service does not include standard compenation.
 Packlink shall under no circumstances be liable to the User, whether in contract, tort (including negligence), breach of statutory duty or otherwise, for any loss of profit or indirect or consequential loss.

 (b) Nothing in the Conditions shall limit or exclude Packlink’s liability for death or personal injury caused by its negligence or the negligence of its employees, agents or subcontractors, or for fraud, fraudulent misrepresentation or for any other matter for which it is unlawful to exclude or limit liability.